abelectronicsuk/ABElectronics_Win10IOT_Libraries/ABElectronics_Win10IOT_Libraries/README.md

 This class contains methods for use with the IO Pi, IO Pi Plus and IO Pi Zero from
 https://www.abelectronics.co.uk/p/54/IO-Pi-Plus
 https://www.abelectronics.co.uk/p/71/IO-Pi-Zero

+**Note:** Microchip recommends that pin 8 (GPA7) and pin 16 (GPB7) are used as outputs only.
+This change was made for revision D MCP23017 chips manufactured after June 2020.
+See the [MCP23017 datasheet](https://www.abelectronics.co.uk/docs/pdf/microchip-mcp23017.pdf) for more information.

 ## Methods:
 ```